austinl1905/apcsa-freedom-project/tool/learning-log.md

 Yeah idk what most of these parameters mean I'll figure it out.

 From the xvg file I created it looks like the system was not given enough time to stabilize the temperature.
 So I'll have to try again later.

+### 11/24/24

+I screwed up somewhere because I accidentally used thewrong file for an input.
+I gotta have a better way of doing this.

+Luckily, I don't need to start over completely.
+I already have my solvated system and residues, and generating the topology is as easy as a single command. oh yeah my property of interest is the interaction between nonpolar and polar molecules.
+I mean I'm already supposed to know what happens, but I'm doing this experiment to make sure I'm actually using gromacs properly.

+And oh yeah there's another way to create your "system".
+I used "insert-molecules" which is random, but you can also use "genconf", which will control where your molecules go and how many of them in a specific area (density).
+It's slower for minimization and equilibriation, but the complexity of my system isn't super high right now so it works great.
+Additionally it's easy to see the difference between the pre min and min files.

+When I use this command:

+`gmx genconf -f ethane.pdb -nbox 5 5 5 -o ethane_grid.pdb`

+I get a grid of 125 ethane molecules, but they're all in the same position, which isn't what I want.
+So I tried modifying the -dist argument:
+`gmx genconf -f ethane.pdb -nbox 5 5 5 -dist 1 1 1 -o ethane_grid.pdb`

+Now they're in a proper grid, but for some reason the carbon-carbon bond is missing. :/